Fire Season is here again.

 Extended Zone: 30–100 feet, as far as 200 feet, from the furthest exterior point of the structure.
 The major effort here should be to thin existing vegetation and remove debris to interrupt and reduce potential fires.

 - Grass mowed to 18–13 inches

 - Plants grouped in “islands” for water efficiency

-- Dead branches and leaves removed
+- Dead branches, leaves, and litter removed

 Fire Safe Demonstration Garden

-The San Luis Obispo Botanical Garden has a new Fire Safe Demonstration Garden located at 3450 Dairy Creek Road, San Luis Obispo, CA 93405.
+The San Luis Obispo Botanical Garden has a Fire Safe Demonstration Garden located at 3450 Dairy Creek Road, San Luis Obispo, CA 93405.
 They are open daily during daylight hours.
 The Gift Shop and Office are open 9 am to 5 pm Tuesday through Friday.